michael105/slterm/README.md

    Descendant of st (suckless terminal), modified extensively.

 	Finally getting close to a first "stable" release.
-	Only things missing (imho) is history search and storing.
+	Only things missing (imho) are history search and storing.
 	Should run stable, please open issues for any crashes.